-Aquatics/Beach- When I go to the beach and ride on a boogie board I spend more effort getting on and staying on than I actually do enjoying the experience.
-Having someone help me does not make this more enjoyable it just may make it safer.
-When I swim I only use my upper body I do not kick my legs at all they are just there for the ride!
-Some people with disabilities are unable to swim at all like my friend Karly.
+Aquatics/Beach- When I go to the beach I stick mostly to tanning because getting in the water and trying to get on a boogie board is just so much work even with help.
+Having someone there can help me get on there board once I am on it takes all the strength I have to stay on it and often the waves are too strong for me and end up knocking me over which I don’t think is really that fun.
+When I swim I can only use my upper body so makes swimming in the ocean more difficult since my lower body is pretty much there for the ride.
+If I wanted to swim and have it somewhat enjoyable I wouldn’t get in the ocean but would get in a pool because at least when I am swimming I have control and don’t feel like I am going to drown.
+Some people can’t go to the beach because it’s not accessible or get in a pool without assistance like my friend Karly.
 If Karly wanted to get in a pool it would take a lot of work to get her in so she doesn’t go very often.
 She can’t float on her back because her body has too many muscle contractions and she can’t lay flat because so she can’t relax her body enough.
-If you are abled you probably have used a diving board or jumped in a pool at some point in your life, a person with a physical disability most likely can’t do that and just find stuff like that annoying!
+If you are abled you probably have used a diving board or jumped in a pool at some point in your life, a person with a physical disability most likely can’t do that and just find your excessive splashing annoying!